Python-Markdown/markdown/docs/extensions/api.md

 When Markdown is passed the "name" of your extension as a dot notation string that does not include a class (for example `path.to.module`), it will import the module and call the `makeExtension` function to initiate your extension.

+### Registry

+The `markdown.util.Registry` class is a priority sorted registry which Markdown uses internally to determine the processing order of its various processors and patterns.

+A `Registry` instance provides two public methods to alter the data of the
+registry: `register` and `deregister`.
+Use `register` to add items and `deregister` to remove items.
+See each method for specifics.

+When registering an item, a "name" and a "priority" must be provided.
+All items are automatically sorted by the value of the "priority" parameter such that the item with the highest value will be processed first.
+The "name" is used to remove (`deregister`) and get items.

+A `Registry` instance is like a list (which maintains order) when reading data.
+You may iterate over the items, get an item and get a count (length) of all items.
+You may also check that the registry contains an item.

+When getting an item you may use either the index of the item or the string-based "name".
+For example:

+    registry = Registry()
+    registry.register(SomeItem(), 'itemname', 20)
+    # Get the item by index
+    item = registry[0]
+    # Get the item by name
+    item = registry['itemname']

+When checking that the registry contains an item, you may use either the string-based "name", or a reference to the actual item.
+For example:

+    someitem = SomeItem()
+    registry.register(someitem, 'itemname', 20)
+    # Contains the name
+    assert 'itemname' in registry
+    # Contains the item instance
+    assert someitem in registry

+`markdown.util.Registry` has the following methods:

+#### `Registry.register(self, item, name, priority)` {: #registry.register }

+:   Add an item to the registry with the given name and priority.

+    Parameters:

+    * `item`: The item being registered.
+    * `name`: A string used to reference the item.
+    * `priority`: An integer or float used to sort against all items.

+    If an item is registered with a "name" which already exists, the existing item is replaced with the new item.
+Tread carefully as the old item is lost with no way to recover it.
+The new item will be sorted according to its priority and will **not** retain the position of the old item.

+#### `Registry.deregister(self, name, strict=True)`  {: #registry.deregister }

+:   Remove an item from the registry.

+    Set `strict=False` to fail silently.

+#### `Registry.get_index_for_name(self, name)` {: #registry.get_index_for_name }

+:   Return the index of the given `name`.

 [bug tracker]: https://github.com/Python-Markdown/markdown/issues
 [extension source]:  https://github.com/Python-Markdown/markdown/tree/master/markdown/extensions